 This year got going in traditional style with a launch party hosted by EUSSC at the three sisters.
 It was clearly the place to be because the party was crashed by Red Bull athletes Paddy Graham and Bene Mayr plus pro riders Thomas Ritsch and Lukas Joas for the screening of the new Legs of Steel movie, Same Difference.

 Friday morning heralded the start of competitions and snowsports clubs across the city were dragged unceremoniously out of their hostels by race captains.
 You have to pity the racers arriving at 7.30am but at least the sun was out!
-Stony faced and bleary from too much fun the night before, the racing kicked off with a qualification jam on the slopestyle course and slalom and board GS on the tow slope.
-To get the momentum going, the Red Bull Truck was blasting tunes from the early morning and extra speakers in the middle of the slope ensured the freestyle zone got an earful too.
+Stony faced and bleary from too much fun the night before, competitors got their heads in game and the day kicked off with a qualification jam on the slopestyle course and slalom and board GS on the tow slope.
+To get the momentum going, the Red Bull truck was blasting tunes from the early morning and extra speakers in the middle of the slope ensured the freestyle zone got an earful too.

 After a long day on the hill, a few pints and a couple of Jûbels later, the official after party got into full swing in Liquid Rooms with Triple Cooked served up healthy portions of house and disco into the small hours.